 The client was using workbench moderation extensively with multiple manager and content editor roles.
 Hence, content revision was critical in product releases, documentation versioning, content editing, proofreading, and approval processes.
 There is some initial work on Entity Translation to support such revisions, but we have not tested this.

 Editorial roles and permissions

-Each language had their own content editor team as an extension of the publication workflow.
-Moderation and publication permissions needed to be modified on a per language basis.
+Each language had its own content editor team as an extension of the publication workflow.
+Moderation and publication permissions needed to be modified on a per-language basis.
 A node has comprehensive permission support which could achieve this.
 Rich node access checking can be used to limit roles and permissions on translated content and workflows per language team.
 The field level permission toolset does not have this capability.
-Hence, Entity Translation is far from close to what the node based translation of Content Translation can do.
+Hence, Entity Translation is far from close to what the node-based translation of Content Translation can do.